 Bruce's recent book, 'The 21st Century Career Search System," provides readers with keen insights into the current state of career search.
 It also provides insight from the perspective of hiring managers and goes beyond just getting a job.
 It discusses the value of finding a truly rewarding career.

 Bruce was the director of the Cal Lutheran Adult Degree Evening Program (ADEP) from 2005 to 2010.
 During that time, the ADEP grew three new majors, expanded to two satellite sites, and experienced a 10% growth in admissions.
-He is currently the chair of the California Lutheran University Organizational Leadership Bachelor of Science major.
 He has conducted scientific and applied research in organizational leadership, sport psychology, and organization development, and career development.

-From 2010 to present, Bruce has been the Director of the Online MBA program.
-During this time, the program has seen continuous growth in both quality and quanity of the online courses at CLU.
+From 2010 to present, Bruce has been the Director of the School of Management Online programs.
+During this time, the program has seen continuous growth in both quality and quantity of the online courses at CLU.

 - Doctorate in Industrial/Organizational Psychology, Alliant International University